Mada20/EDJumpilot/README.md

 ----
  - configure more ships
  - code improvements
- - delete the pytesseract library (I want use only OpenCV)
  - add a screen resolution configuration
  - add option for HUD colour